APIs are the fuel that powers all interactions between applications behind the scenes. APIs have become essential...

 Based on plug-ins, Kong is easy to extend and has ready-made plug-ins for many popular services.
 For example, it can be used to manage and invoke Amazon Web Services Lambda functions, and monitoring data can be sent to a monitoring tool, like Datadog, or a logging service, like Loggly.

-Tyk is another capable open source API management tool.
+Tyk is one of the most capable open source API management tools.
 It can be set up by yourself on premises, or you can pay to use a version hosted by Tyk.
 A recently launched Kubernetes integration also lets you set up Tyk in a Google Cloud Kubernetes container cluster.
 Central to the Tyk experience is its API gateway; it's actually Tyk's API that lets you manage your own API requests.

 Tyk is evolving quickly, and you'll need to keep a close watch on all its releases since many come with major updates.
 Tyk claims that v2.3 can handle more than double the traffic of v2.2.
 This fast pace of development makes it hard to document every change adequately.
 Some very new features may not be included in the main product documentation and are found in the release notes.
 While Tyk does report on performance and error metrics, it could do better at showing the details of the errors, which can help with root cause analysis.